As more people recognise the numerous benefits of a vegan lifestyle, the popularity of the plant-based diet continues to soar.

 This vegan diet is characterized by high consumption of carbohydrates, primarily from whole plant foods like grains, fruits, and starchy vegetables while minimizing fat intake.

-Proponents claim that this eating style supports weight loss, improves athletic performance, and enhances energy levels.
+Followers claim that this eating style supports weight loss, improves athletic performance, and enhances energy levels.
 However, it’s crucial to choose healthy carb sources and include adequate protein and fat to meet nutritional needs.

 Also known as the low-fat raw vegan diet, the 80/10/10 diet derives 80% of its calories from carbohydrates, 10% from protein, and 10% from fat.

 Followers primarily consume fruits, leafy greens, and non-starchy vegetables.
 They believe that this ratio is ideal for human physiology and can lead to improved digestion, increased energy, and better overall health.
-However, it may not be suitable for everyone, and careful attention to nutrient intake is vital.
+However, it may not be suitable for everyone, and again, careful attention to nutrient intake is vital.

 How to Start Your Vegan Diet: 7 Steps